 Hiking Center Overview

-Plan to visit our multi-trail network this fall to explore in the fresh air and beautiful Adirondack foliage.
-Hikes range from interpretive strolls through wooded loops to challenging peak-to-peak quests.
-Be sure to sign in and out at our hiking registry located near the ticketing windows.
+Plan to visit our multi-trail network this summer and fall to explore the beautiful Adirondacks in the fresh mountain air.
+Self-guided hiking opportunities range from interpretive strolls through wooded loops to challenging peak-to-peak quests.
+Be sure to sign in and out at our Hiking Registry located near the ticketing windows.

-Enjoy unlimited scenic skyrides and hiking/biking during scheduled operating hours in the summer and fall!
-This pass is non-transferable, for ages 7+, and is valid through October 11, 2020.
+Enjoy lift-serviced hiking/downhill mountain biking and unlimited scenic skyrides during scheduled operating hours this summer and fall!
+Hike & bike passes are non-transferable, for ages 7+, and valid through October 11, 2020.

 Ruby Run Hiking Trail* – This main thoroughfare from the top of the gondola skyride to the mid-mountain Saddle Area is shared by hikers and bikers, offering stunning views to the northeast of the High Peaks and beyond.
 Use this trail to access Cloud to Gore’s highest peak, Sidewinder (downhill), and the Saddle Area.
 Trail Rating: More Difficult.
 Distance: .4 mile one way (.8 mile round trip).
 Average Hiking Time: 15 minutes one way (30 minutes round trip).